heimrichhannot/contao-stylesheet-manager-bundle/README.md

 # Contao Stylesheet Manager

-This module offers functionality for handling different types of stylesheets in Contao.
+This module offers functionality for generating an aggregated CSS file out of different types of stylesheets in Contao (preserving access to mixins and variables from nearly every file).

 ## Features